- Home

 How to govern AI answers about your bank

-The answer isn't to chase the AI, which can't be corrected the way the bank's own website copy can, but to govern the surface with the same seriousness applied to any channel that speaks in the bank's name.
-In practice that's a repeatable loop: watch what the major systems are telling customers about your timelines and your terms; check each answer against the bank's own published commitment; separate the genuine restatements-gone-wrong from the false alarms before acting on either; work out why a real one drifted, since a stale source and a cross-border mix-up call for different fixes; rank what could actually mislead a customer — a mortgage timeline told as six times the commitment, say — ahead of what's merely imprecise; and keep a dated record of what was said and when.
-Done steadily, an open-ended worry becomes a managed process — the institution finds out before the customer does, corrects the sources it controls, and can show its work to a board, or to a regulator, when asked what it's doing about AI.
+The answer is not to chase the AI, which cannot be corrected the way an institution's own website copy can, but to govern the surface with the same seriousness applied to any surface through which customers encounter claims about the institution.
+In practice that is a repeatable loop: watch what the major systems are telling consumers about the bodies and schemes you sit within, and about your own products and standards; check each answer against the official published fact, the regulator's own page, the scheme's own FAQ, your own materials; separate the genuine misstatements from the false alarms before acting on either, and where a flag turns out to be correct, say so; work out why a real one drifted, since a wrong-country institution, a wrong domestic regulator and a misdescribed credit system call for different responses; rank what could actually mislead a consumer ahead of what is merely imprecise; and keep a dated record of what was said and when.
+Done steadily, an open-ended worry becomes a managed process.
+The institution can identify and document these issues proactively, review the clarity of the sources it controls, and show its work to a board, or to a regulator, when asked what it is doing about AI.

 Read on

-This is an early read from an ongoing barometer Lawnise is building on how public AI answers questions about Malaysian banking, with more categories to follow over time.
-If you'd like to see what public AI is currently saying about your own institution — checked, the way these were, against your own published commitments — we can scope a private baseline: sector-context, no obligation.
+This is an early read from an ongoing barometer Lawnise is building on how public AI answers questions about Malaysia's banking sector, refreshed in place each month with more categories to follow over time.
+If you would like to see what public AI is currently saying about your own institution and the schemes around it, checked, the way these were, against the official published facts, we can scope a private AI answer baseline: sector-context, no obligation.

 How to cite this